 Guide to creating Councils Against Hate in your community

-American Diversity Report New Beginnings provides this download to organizations looking to counteract hate in their area.
+ADR New Beginnings provides this download to organizations looking to counteract hate in their area.
 Our FREE manual will help guide you through the process of developing a Council Against Hate including our COVID 19 Supplement.
-Click to purchase (only $5.75) a paperback copy on Amazon.
-Scroll down to sign up for the American Diversity Report so that you can receive monthly articles that will assist your efforts.
+Also available on Amazon: Click to purchase (only $5.75) a paperback copy on Amazon.